Hall Lie algebras of toric monoid schemes: The category of T-sheaves

-\begin{mydef} A \emph{generalized skew shape} $\T$ in $A$ is a convex sub-poset $\T \subset (A\setminus \{0_A\}, \leq)$.
+\begin{mydef} A \emph{generalized skew shape} $\T$ in $A$ is a convex sub-poset $\T \subset (A\setminus \{0_A\}, \geq)$.
+We consider two such to be equivalent if they are isomorphic as posets.
 We say that $\T$ is \emph{connected} if it is connected as a poset (i.e. if the corresponding Hasse diagram is connected). \end{mydef}